 - Reading: Books are a great way for your daughter to escape into a world that’s not her own.
 It’s a great way for her to relax, while building up her vocabulary and writing skills.

 - Encouraging a vibrant social life: This is the time in your daughter’s life when she should be making friends and forming close bonds with her peers.
 If your daughter is surrounded by a supportive friend group, she’s more likely to be mentally well.

 If she’s struggling

-Asheville Academy for Girls, a therapeutic boarding school, helps young girls ages 10-14 struggling with emotional and behavioral issues.
+Asheville Academy, a therapeutic boarding school, helps young girls ages 10-14 struggling with emotional and behavioral issues.

 For more information about Asheville Academy, please call 800-264-8709.